ideas-productivity/ideas-productivity.github.io/README.md

     * Page titles and other `title` content should use title case
     * Other headings should use sentence case
     * We prefer to use H1 as the highest level headings for page content (not H2)
-    * `blurbs` (an optional element of most pages and include files) used more or less as subtitles should use sentence case and **end with a period**.
+    * `blurbs` (an optional element of most pages and include files) used more or less as subtitles should use sentence case but should *not* end with periods
-    * Subtitle `blurbs` should be action-oriented where possible
+    * Subtitle `blurbs` should active "-ing" words where possible
     * Use subtitle `blurbs` only where they make sense -- they're *optional*
-    * `blurbs` for `text-biglink.html` includes should be all lowercase, except for acronyms
+    * `blurbs` for `text-biglink.html` includes should be all lowercase, except for acronyms or key phrases
     * For project names that start with "IDEAS", use a hyphen to link to a distinguishing term.
 For example, IDEAS-Classic, IDEAS-ECP, or IDEAS-Watersheds rather than IDEAS Classic, IDEAS ECP, or IDEAS Watersheds
 * Graphics
     * Graphics with a transparent background are generally preferred wherever possible.
 This means PNG or GIF format.
 JPEG files do not support transparent backgrounds